cklutz/LockCheck/README.md

 ### Examples

-Two example identical example applications are included: one for .NET Framework 4.7.2+ and one for .NET Core 3.1+.
+Two example applications are included: one for .NET Framework 4.8.1+ and one for .NET (8 or newer).

 You can test the functionality as follows:

 * Open/create a file "C:\temp\foo.xlsx" in Microsoft Excel - you can use any other application that actually locks a file, of course.
 * Run the following command:

-       Test.NetFx.exe c:\temp\foo.xlsx
+       Test.ConsoleApp.exe c:\temp\foo.xlsx

 * The ouput should be like

         Process ID        : 1296
-        Process Start Time: Saturday, 24th October 2015 16:17:58
+        Process Start Time: Saturday, 24th October 2024 16:17:58
         Application Type  : MainWindow
         Application Status: Running
         Application Name  : Microsoft Excel